KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ### Steps

-1. Open the memoQ project to which you want to add the translation memory.
-2. Select **Translation memories** in the project navigation.
+1. Select **Translation memories** in the project navigation.
    ![Translation memories section in memoQ](../../assets/images/memoq-new-TM.png)
-3. Right-click the TM list and select **Create/Use New**.
+2. Right-click the TM list and select **Create/Use New**.
-4. Enter a name that matches your project.
+3. Enter a name that matches your project.
-5. Right-click the new entry in the list and select **Import TM**.
+4. Right-click the new entry in the list and select **Import TM**.
-6. Browse to the location of the translation memory file, select it, and confirm.
+5. Browse to the location of the translation memory file, select it, and confirm.
-7. In **Translation memory TMX import settings**, verify the **Source** and **Target** language codes and review the import    options as needed.
+6. In **Translation memory TMX import settings**, verify the **Source** and **Target** language codes and review the import    options as needed.
    ![Translation memory TMX import settings](../../assets/images/memoq-TM-settings.png)
-8. Click **OK** to complete the import.
+7. Click **OK** to complete the import.

 The translation memory is added to the project and can be used to automatically suggest existing translations during the translation process.